A measure has an equal number of counts, and 4 measures is a bar:

 Each note in a Triplet must be equal lengths of time, or duration.
 One note is not longer or shorter than the other.
-And after the triplet, you continue with the normal count of the measure.
-To get a feel for where your triplet falls in the beat, you can mentally think, tri, pl, et, for 3 equal notes (sounds).
+And after the triplet, continue with the normal count of the measure.
+To get a feel for where a triplet falls in the beat, mentally think, tri, pl, et, for 3 equal notes (sounds).
+Three door knocks is a triplet.

 Triplets break up the regularity of the count, and add flair to notes.
 Triplets can be the same note (tone), or all different notes.
 As we saw, Triplets may be a full measure, or a quick preface to only one note in a measure.

-So that your mind won't freak over how many beats should be in a measure, just play the three notes within whatever duration the measure should have, with 3 equal note lengths.
+So that our mind won't freak over how many beats should be in a measure, just play the three notes within whatever duration the measure should have, with 3 equal note lengths.
 It's all about odds versus evens.
 Two triplets together make up a Sextuplet (123,456)(tri,pl,et tri,pl,et).

 The Circle of Fifths is just a reminder tool for the number of sharps or flats in different keys, Major or minor.
 The outside or capital letters are for the Major Keys, and the inside or lowercase letters are for the minor keys.
 As you go clockwise or counterclockwise around the circle, you add one more sharp or flat.

 Going around the circle clockwise (right side), each root note is five half steps below the previous one: CGDAEBF

 In like manner, minors have the same number of sharps or flats as the Majors, so they are named relative minors.
 The relative minors are 3 half steps down from their Major Key.